JesseEmond/blitz-2025-registration/README.md

 - Lookup precomputed paths [`ac7fddf`](https://github.com/JesseEmond/blitz-2025-registration/commit/ac7fddfb93a32774cd04728c55274aecb5e91aac);
 - Lookup pathfinding moves [`627a99f`](https://github.com/JesseEmond/blitz-2025-registration/commit/627a99f8e81a80dc4a8dcc53a9f362809756ad60).

-Something I did mid-way, but wish I did from the get go was implement the optimized and the slower (the one matching the server's) using a shared interface.
-This allows verifying that optimizations are correct at every step of the pathfinding process (e.g. nodes are explored in the same order in the pathfinding search) in a unit test.
+Something I did mid-way, but wish I did from the get go, was implement the optimized and the slower approach (the one matching the server's) using a shared interface of pathfinding internals.
+This allows verifying that optimizations are correct at every step of the pathfinding process (e.g. nodes are explored in the same order in the pathfinding search) in a unit test, and adding optimizations with trust in their correctness.

-Recall that the *aggressive* pathfinding looks like this (rewritten in terms of "empty tile index" instead of positions):
+To do so, recall that the *aggressive* pathfinding looks like this (rewritten in terms of "empty tile index" instead of positions):
 ```python
 def get_aggressive_path(game_map, from_tile, to_tile):
 	all_empty_tiles = []